-Though it lacks the refinement of more recently redesigned rivals, the 2013 Toyota Tundra receives praise for its powerful engine options and spacious, passenger-friendly cabin.
+Though test drivers say it lacks the refinement of more recently redesigned rivals, the 2013 Toyota Tundra receives praise for its powerful engine options and spacious, passenger-friendly cabin.

-The Toyota Tundra doesn’t offer class-leading performance, but auto critics are generally satisfied with its capabilities.
+The Tundra doesn’t offer class-leading performance, but auto writers are generally satisfied with its capabilities.
 They like its three engine choices, though most prefer the 5.7-liter V8 option for its power and torque, as well as its smooth-shifting six-speed automatic transmission.
-The Tundra’s fuel economy ratings, at 16/20 mpg city/highway for a two-wheel drive V6 model, are a bit less than its thriftiest competitors, but are still typical for the class.
-Reviewers say the Tundra doesn’t handle as well as some competitors, saying that its steering feels numb and a bit too light.
+The Toyota Tundra’s fuel economy ratings, at 16/20 mpg city/highway for a two-wheel drive V6 model, are a bit less than its thriftiest competitors, but are still typical for the class.
+Critics say the 2013 Tundra doesn’t handle as well as some competitors, saying that its steering feels numb and a bit too light.
 The Tundra's safety score is also better-than-average for the class.

-The Toyota Tundra is the 2013 Best Full-Size Truck for the Money because it has the best combination of ownership costs and positive reviews in its class.
+The Toyota Tundra was the 2013 Best Full-Size Truck for the Money because it has the best combination of ownership costs and positive reviews in its class.